How to join the Wimbledon Queue – 2025 Guide

 Yes, joining the Wimbledon Queue is absolutely worth it.

-You will watch a spectacular show of high quality tennis between the top-ranked players in the world.
 All in exchange for waking up early and patiently waiting in The Queue for a few hours.
 It’s a no-brainer!

 How does the Wimbledon Queue work?